-Caroline graduated with a BA Joint Hons degree in English Literature and Drama (2:1) from the University of London and went on to train at the Webber Douglas Academy of Dramatic Art, London.
+Caroline graduated with a BA Joint Hons degree in English Literature and Drama (2:1) from the University of London (Institute of Education - WLIHE) and went on to train at the Webber Douglas Academy of Dramatic Art, London.
 She has thirty years experience in media as a successful actress and voice over artist in Theatre, Television and Radio.
 Best known for series regulars such as Margaret in ITV's wartime drama series ISLAND AT WAR, Margaret-Anne in the BBC Comedy series

 THIN ICE and Mel Doland in YTV's EMMERDALE.

 Her theatre credits include seasons at The Royal National Theatre (Olivier), The Library Theatre, Manchester and The Liverpool Playhouse.
 She was a member of the BBC Radio Drama Company at Broadcasting House with numerous lead credits.
 Most notably she played Georgy in the six part serialisation of Margaret Forster's, GEORGY GIRL, for which she was nominated for a Radio Times Award.